What to do when you find animals in substandard conditions at a pet store

 The regulatory or oversight agency may offer a complaint process.
 Contact your state’s Department of Agriculture to inquire about the regulatory agencies responsible for oversight of the pet stores in your state.
 Laws that should apply are state anti-cruelty statutes and health regulations.
 If the store sells wild or exotic animals, the federal Animal Welfare Act (AWA) also applies.

 Agencies responsible for issues of sanitation are the State Department of Health or the State Department of Environment.
 If the store sells wild or exotic animals, also contact the United States Department of Agriculture/Animal and Plant Inspection Services (USDA/APHIS).
-To submit a complaint to the USDA, visit their website at www.aphis.usda.gov or call 310-734-7833.
+To submit a complaint to the USDA, visit their website at www.aphis.usda.gov and use their online complaint form.